Creating the perfect email marketing strategy: What you need to know

 And finally, since this goal gives a specific date by which you plan to complete it, it’s time-bound.

 Bottom line: make sure to create goals that are realistic and attainable for you with your current resources and limitations.
+If your goals are unrealistic, you’re likely to miss the boat.
+And when you miss the boat over and over again, you stop trying as hard.
+This is super dangerous territory when it comes to your email marketing strategy.

-2 – Define Your Target Audience(s)
+2 – Define your target audience(s)

 After you’ve set goals for yourself, it’s time to determine who your ideal subscriber is and create a persona for this subscriber.